cozy/cozy-stack/.planning/STATE.md

 ## Current Position

-Phase: 01 (foundation) — EXECUTING
+Phase: 01 (foundation) — COMPLETE
-Current Plan: 9 of 9 (Plans 01–08 complete — Wave 4 done: GET/HEAD AND PROPFIND; only plan 09 integration test remaining)
+Current Plan: 9 of 9 (all 9 plans committed, Phase 1 shipped with a deferred harness-race follow-up — see "Deferred Follow-ups" below)

 ## Performance Metrics